Is your electric car as eco-friendly as you thought?

 Charging in the afternoon - when sun and wind are more prevalent - saves 16-18% more carbon than at night when grids are more likely to be fuelled by gas or coal.

-The analysis, based on public data from Europe's transmission system operator transparency platform ENTSO-E and the European Environment Agency (EEA), came ahead of Wednesday's discussions on transport at the COP26 summit.
+The analysis was based on public data from Europe's transmission system operator transparency platform ENTSO-E and the European Environment Agency (EEA).

+It came just ahead of Wednesday's talks on transport at the United Nations' COP 26 summit where a group of countries, companies and cities committed to phase out fossil-fuel vehicles by 2040.

 Lithium-ion batteries are only able to store energy at full capacity for up to around four hours, meaning even countries sourcing significant amounts of solar and wind power during the day struggle to keep it on tap for nighttime charging.